903.8 freeway and expressway guide signs

 903.8.24 Signing for Interchange Lane Drops (MUTCD Section 2E.24)

 Standard.
 The provisions of this section shall only apply to lane drops at exits that do not have an optional exit lane.
-At exits that have an optional exit lane in addition to the dropped lane, EPG 903.8.21 through EPG 903.8.23 shall apply.
+At exits that have an optional exit lane in addition to the dropped lane, EPG 903.8.21 and EPG 903.8.22 shall apply.

 Option.
-The EXIT ONLY message may also be used in a situation of a weave lane where the weave lane is 1,000 ft. long and longer or where the terminus of the lane is not visible to the driver.
+The EXIT ONLY message may also be used in a situation where the lane being dropped is less than 1,000 ft. long where the terminus of the lane is not visible to the driver.

 Standard.
 EXIT ONLY legends shall only be used on overhead signs and be centered over the lane being dropped.
 For lane drops, the Exit Direction sign shall be of the format shown in Figs. 903.8.24.2 and 903.8.24.3.
 The bottom portion of the Exit Direction sign shall be fluorescent yellow with a black border and shall include a diagonally upward-pointing black directional arrow (left or right) for each lane dropped at the exit, with the sign designed and placed so that each arrow is located over the approximate center of each lane being dropped.
 The words EXIT and ONLY shall be positioned to the left and right, respectively, of the arrow on the E11-1d sign panel for a single-lane drop.
 For a two-lane drop, the words EXIT ONLY shall be located between the two arrows on the E11-1e sign panel.
 The number of arrows on the sign shall correspond to the number of dropped lanes at the location of the sign.

 New EXIT ONLY legends shall be placed within the white border of the guide sign.
-This panel shall span the entire sign width along the bottom of a guide sign, except for diagrammatic signs.
+This panel shall span the entire sign width along the bottom of a guide sign.

 Where an exit only situation exists but overhead signing of the exit only is not possible the RIGHT LANE EXIT ONLY (E11-2st) sign shall be used.